Toxytod/MyNewQuartz/content/index.md

 title: Simone Testino
 draft: false
 ---
-In this page you can find both external links, like [Google](https://www.google.com), or internal links, like [[Simone Testino]], explore those pages by clicking on the links.
-Here you find my presentation and the most relevant links.
+In this page you can find both external links, like [Google](https://www.google.com), or internal links, like [[Index of all Works]], explore those pages by clicking on the links.
+To visualise connections between pages, use the graph view either on the right or at the bottom of the page.
+On this page you find my presentation and the most relevant links.
 For any issue or question on the website or its content, here you find my [[Contacts]].

 I currently am a student in the BA Philosophy and BSc.
 Mathematics at the [LMU](https://www.lmu.de/en/) in Munich.
 For a brief overview on my academic life, here you find my [[Curriculum_Vitae.pdf]], for a more detailed dive here you find an [[Index of all Works]] comprehending all of my university essays together with some other writings, in particular see: [[Thesis Home]].
-I also uploaded further relevant [[Documents]].
 For an overview on my person, scroll down on this page.
 ### School Years
 After school I moved to Switzerland by my father, I went to [Liceo Vermigli](http://liceo-vermigli.com/), an Italian private school in Zurich.
 For various reasons, I preferred to go to the swiss cantonal school, therefore I improved my German, from A1 to B2.